mit-han-lab/torchquantum/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/Hanrui-Wang/pytorch-quantum/blob/master/LICENSE)

 ## News
-- Our recent paper 'QuantumNAS: Noise-Adaptive Search for Robust Quantum Circuits' is accepted to HPCA 2022.
+- Our recent paper ["QuantumNAS: Noise-Adaptive Search for Robust Quantum Circuits"](https://arxiv.org/abs/2107.10845) is accepted to HPCA 2022.
 We are working on updating the repo to add more examples soon!
 - Add a simple [example script](./mnist_example.py) using quantum gates to do MNIST classification.
 - v0.0.1 available.
 Feedbacks are highly welcomed!